Crete

 Crete is the birthplace of Zeus, the king of the gods in Greek mythology, and home to the Minoan civilization, one of Europe's earliest advanced cultures.

-Monthly Pricing - Departures from Crete
+Monthly Pricing - Cruises visiting Crete

 Jan